Home Cooked Diet Recipe for Dogs

-- Brands we recommend are: Primal, Nature's Variety, Darwin's, EcoPawz, Small Batch, Farmer's Dog
+- Cooked and raw brands we recommend are: Primal, Nature's Variety, Darwin's, EcoPawz, Small Batch, Raised Right, Evermore and Farmer's Dog

 - A raw "knuckle bone" or other rounded bone too big to swallow with cartilage covering is the safest to avoid broken teeth or choking while providing health benefits.
 It can be given every 1-3 days to help maintain dental, jaw, and emotional health.
 This should be thoroughly thawed if previously frozen.
 Do not allow pet to chew on it after it has been out of the fridge for more than about 45 minutes total time due to bacterial growth.
 In addition, after two hours out of the refrigerator, these bones can become hard enough to crack teeth (they become harder as they dry).
 Never feed cooked bones or bones that can be choked on.
 Avoid marrow bones, frozen bones or dried out bones (these commonly cause cracked teeth).
 Soft bones that are meant to be consumed as part of the diet can be given with certain considerations.
 If you are already or would like to feed raw meaty bones, discuss what type of bones are best for your pet with your practitioner.